nrgtwithers/DogMatch/README.md

 ### Roles

-- **Nina**: Work on setting up MongoDB, Sequelize-Passport, and overall setup (Frontend)
+- **Nina**: Work on setting up MongoDB (Saved favs to user accounts, Set up user schema to allow name and location?, Figure out set up with map.)
-- **Jalia**: Work on Quiz, and utilizing the Petfinder API.
+- **Jalia**: Finish up Quiz (Populate results, & do styling), and utilizing the Petfinder API?
-- **Fernanda**: Scrape all data needed to create the app.
+- **Fernanda**: Finish How page w/ video & work on presentation (Canva or Prism)
-- **Mungunu**: Work on using Google Maps API and integrating it with the data for Breeders/Rescues for dogs searched.
+- **Mungunu**: Work on using Google Maps API and integrating it with petfinder API.

 ### Tasks (Everyone for their section)
-1. Pseudocode everything!

 1. Work on Branches, communicate merges.
-1. Set up Frontend / UI
 1. Create / Connect all Backend
 1. Test & Debug
 1. Push changes to branch / If approved merge master.